-Worksheets, Pens, Pencils, Erasers, Colour Boxes, Board, Projector
+Worksheets, Pens, Pencils, Erasers, Colour Boxes, Black board, chalks.

-Time required: Three hours or wo sessions of 90 minutes.
+Time required: Three hours or Two sessions of 90 minutes.

 Recall: Have you already completed the Finding the Right Path Learning Unit?
 It is a good idea to conduct the Finding the Right Path Learning Unit before conducting this unit.
 Are you comfortable with basic definitions of nodes and links?